 The Commission developed an annual data system, the Accreditation Data System (ADS) in spring 2017.
 The purpose of the ADS is to collect detailed data from all Commission-approved program sponsors each year and to make that information available for program improvement purposes as well as to inform the accreditation team.
-This annual data collection system will help to collect and analyze data in a timely manner.
+This annual data collection system helps to collect and analyze data in a timely manner.
 ADS was piloted in the 2017-18 academic year with full implementation in the 2018-19 year.
 Commission staff made revisions of the data elements collected as well as made the definitions clearer.
 Commission staff continue to provide technical assistance to all approved programs via assigned office hours specifically designated to answer questions related to ADS.
 The goal is to make the ADS user-friendly based on the feedback from the approved programs.
-Staff are also beginning to analyze the data collected during the first implementation year.
-Data elements collected via ADS will be displaced in the form of data dashboards.
-Commission staff developed a comprehensive set of data dashboards that were-tested during the 2019-20 accreditation site visits and will continue with all accreditation visits going forward.
-An annual update on ADS was presented to the commission in April 2021.
+Staff analyze the data collected and data elements collected via ADS are displayed in the form of data dashboards.
+Commission staff developed a comprehensive set of data dashboards that were tested during the 2019-20 accreditation site visits and have continued with all accreditation visits going forward.
+An annual update on ADS was presented to the Commission in April 2021.
 More details about the ADS are available at ADS webpage.